Contrast-Security-OSS/docs/content/user/agent/net/install/NetAgentSupportedTechnologies.md

 * IIS-Hosted Web API
 * IIS-Hosted WCF Services

 Don't see your application's framework here?
-There's a good chance that Contrast can still analyze your application if your application's framework simply wraps the typical ASP.NET classes (e.g. System.Web.HttpRequest); we just haven't built explicit tests against every framework yet.
+There's a good chance that Contrast can still analyze your application if its framework simply wraps the typical ASP.NET classes (e.g. ```System.Web.HttpRequest```).
+We just haven't built explicit tests against every framework yet.

 >**Note:** The **Mono** runtime is not supported because Mono does not have a **Profiler API**.
 The Profiler API is a **Component Object Model (COM)**-based interface and is not supported on Linux.

 >**Note:** The **Classic ASP** language is not supported because Classic ASP applications do not run on the .NET runtime.

 In CLR 2.0, dataflow analysis can be stopped by three string methods (```String.Insert```, ```String.Remove``` and ```String.Replace```) that are implemented in native code and cannot currently be monitored by Contrast.
 These methods are fully analyzed for applications running on CLR 4.0.